 At 11 years old, six months later, Malon expanded the 'Everyone Deserves A Mask' campaign to the African country of Liberia to benefit families in Nimba and Montserrado counties.
 Malon, through his partners, donated hundreds of reusable masks and directed students and parents to Covid-19 test and vaccine locations.

 Out of the need to transport the mask overseas quickly and with minimal expense, came Malon’s system to work with humanitarians like Honorary Consul General, Cynthia L. Blandford, for the Republic of Liberia to the state of Georgia, to allow his supplies to ‘Hitch-A-Ride’ to the foreign country of Liberia.
-As a result, hundreds of high-quality masks were gifted to children, their care givers and medical professionals in Nimba and Montserrado, Monrovia.
-Malon’s efforts to provide masks to those in need has now gone overseas.
+As a result, hundreds of high-quality, reusable masks were gifted to children, their caregivers, and medical professionals in Nimba and Montserrado, Monrovia.
+Malon’s efforts to provide masks to those in need have now gone overseas.
 It’s also caught the attention of Dr. Fauci’s team.

 In late 2021, Malon received the prestigious Regis F. Groff youth award from the National Black Caucus of State Legislators for his global humanitarian work.
 He became the youngest Primary Investigator (P.I.) at 11 years old when his research study was approved by the University of Liberia IRB in January 2022.

 Malon E.D.
-James was born February 15, 2010 in Cincinnati Ohio.
+James was born on February 15, 2010, in Cincinnati Ohio.
 He moved with his mother and grandmother to the Greater Atlanta area when he was 5 years old.
-He is now an advanced student taking junior level classes at 12 years of age.
-The philosophy he holds dear is that we never accomplish anything great-on our own.
+He is now an advanced student taking senior-level classes at 12 years of age.
+The philosophy he holds dear is that we never accomplish anything great on our own.
 Malon attributes the success of fulfilling his dreams of serving others in a grand way to GOD and his mentors.